WPManageNinja/wpsocialninja-docs/guide/social-chat/social-chat-widget-configuration-wp-social-ninja.md

 ## **WhatsApp Configuration**

 Ever considered adding WhatsApp Chat to your WordPress site?
-This will increase your business and open a network to connect with customers easily.&nbsp; Let’s look at how you can attach **WhatsApp** to your Page.&nbsp;
+This will increase your business and open a network to connect with customers easily.
+Let's look at how you can attach **WhatsApp** to your Page.

-First, click on the **Add Channel** button &amp; tap the Whatsapp icon.
+First, click on the **Add Channel** button & tap the Whatsapp icon.

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/whatsapp_channel.png)

-Here, you need to provide your country &amp; phone number, then Click **Save**.
+Here, you need to provide your country & phone number, then Click **Save**.
 Now, the Whatsapp chat widget will be connected.

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/whatsapp_connect.png)

-Click on the Whatsapp** icon** to take you to the Whatsapp chat page.
+Click on the Whatsapp **icon** to take you to the Whatsapp chat page.

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/whatsapp_icon.png)

 ## **Telegram Configuration**

-How about you add your Telegram account to your website to communicate with the customers?&nbsp;You can now connect your Telegram account and get in touch with the world in a few clicks.
-Let’s take a look at the screenshots below to know how you can attach Telegram to your website.
+How about you add your Telegram account to your website to communicate with the customers?
+You can now connect your Telegram account and get in touch with the world in a few clicks.
+Let's take a look at the screenshots below to know how you can attach Telegram to your website.

-Firstly,  click on the **Add Channel** button &amp; tap the Telegram icon. &nbsp;
+Firstly, click on the **Add Channel** button & tap the Telegram icon.

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/telegram_channel.png)